 For herbal breast enhancement, the herb schedule for menstruation and secretory phase should work with birth control pills.
 BCP may cause growth with the right combination of herbs taken during menstruation, but BCP interrupts follicular production of hormones that assist in breast enhancement for proliferative phase, and stopping BCP during proliferative phase usually causes minor decreases in breast size.
 Unfortunately, stopping BCP (even during proliferative phase) can also increase effects of testosterone (androgens).
 There are plenty of variables of the combined use of herbs and BCP.
 I can inform you, but I cannot be responsible for odds of birth control

 Herbs may interfere with birth control, especially from menstruation until after ovulation.
-For birth control purposes, it is better to limit herb use to late secretory phase, but there is always the chance of herbs interfering with BCP to allow pregnancy to occur.
+For birth control purposes, it is better to limit herb use.
+There'ss always the chance of herbs interfering with BCP to allow pregnancy to occur.
 Any herb can interfere, but be mindful of herbs that (sometimes conditionally) promote menstruation or that can shorten secretory phase like vitex, mint, fenugreek, rosemary, basil, pueraria, ginseng or lavender.

 Progestogens, including from BCP, naturally break down into androgens and mineralocorticoids.
 Because of this, the right combination of herbs taken together with BCP can increase breast enhancement, as opposed to taking herbs over 10 minutes later which can be counterproductive.
 If you're having symptoms of low estrogen, birth control pills can make it worse, especially during proliferative phase.
 Birth control pills likely have varying potencies on ERα and ERβ.

 If you're using birth control pills for hormonal balance, and not for birth control, depending on if the hormones are equally distributed in the pill, it's possible that fraction of that pill can be used at a time.